epinio/docs/src/explanations/advanced.md

 directory containing a checkout of the application's sources.

 Internally this is actually [quite complex](detailed-push-process.md).
-It involves the creation and upload of a tarball from these sources by the client to the Epinio server, copying into Epinio's internal (or external) S3 storage, copying from that storage to a PersistentVolumeClaim to be used in the tekton pipeline for staging, i.e. compilation and creation of the docker image to be used by the underlying kubernetes cluster.
+It involves the creation and upload of an archive (tarball or zip) from these sources by the client to the Epinio server, copying into Epinio's internal (or external) S3 storage, copying from that storage to a PersistentVolumeClaim to be used in the job for staging, i.e. compilation and creation of the docker image to be used by the underlying kubernetes cluster.

 The process is a bit different when using the Epinio client's "git mode".
 In